aharring83/Bacterial-Genomics-Workshop/README.md

 # Bacterial-Genomics-Workshop
 - Welcome to the bacterial genomics workshop where we will cover how to process sequencing data, assemble genomes and build phylogenetic trees.
-- We will be using a remote server to do the analysis but this workshop can be performed on a personal laptop with conda installed (will take longer to complete the workshop).
+- We will be using a remote server for this workshop but the workshop could be done on a personal laptop with Conda installed.
-- Instructions on installing conda can be found here: https://github.com/rltillett/conda_notes
+- Instructions on installing Conda can be found here: https://github.com/rltillett/conda_notes
+- Please Note!
+You only need to bring a laptop for this workshop and do not have to install Conda!!!!

 ------------